rlopez44/cboy/README.md

 of game ROM supplied with the `-m` option.
 For example, the release mode of the emulator is invoked as follows:
 `bin/cboy [-m] [-b bootrom] <romfile>`.

+>**_NOTE:_** Currently the emulator does not support running a boot ROM when in Game Boy Color mode.
+Any boot ROM provided in this mode is skipped.

 # Clean Up
 To clean up object files used in prior compilations, run `make clean`.